What is Thyroid Eye Disease?

 Treatment for Thyroid Eye Disease

 Treatment for thyroid eye disease is complex and often involves several physicians including a neuro-ophthalmologist, an orbital specialist and an endocrinologist.
+Your doctors may order laboratory tests to assess the activity of your disease.

 Treatments can include: